jmoral4/ChatGPT.History/README.md

 # ChatGPTHistory
-A small console app to communicate with ChatGPT and log responses to file
+A small C# library to record ChatGPT conversations in a local Sqlitedb.
+Also included is a small console app to communicate with ChatGPT and facilitate using the library.

 ## Upcoming
 * Store sessions locally in a SQLite db